 Gaswerks Garage is pleased to present our Polar Silver 1995 Porsche 911 Carrera RS 993 Coupe.
-Our car was imported by Jeff Smith, the “993 expert” on The West Coast.
-It has had no paintwork done to it, and with the low 29,867 kilometers (18,558 miles), although yes it has been driven, it is in pristine and original condition.
+It has had no paintwork done to it, and with the low 30,359 kilometers (18,864 miles), although yes it has been driven, it is in pristine and original condition.
 Unlike recent auction examples from Pebble Beach and Scottsdale which had been dubiously reassembled, this is a truly original example with nothing to hide, no touch up and no stories.
 It does have the patina of a driven car, but that is part of the experience of owning a fantastic 1990’s collector Porsche.
 This RS is the rarest iteration- with over 1500 73 RS models, and 2000+ 964’s…the ~1000 993 RS’s represent a unique slot with the precursor to the GT3RS’s formula: huge wing, big chin spoiler, and no apologies for a loud exhaust.

 Type 993.
 300 bhp, 3,746 cc air-cooled horizontally opposed six-cylinder with Varioram and Motronic engine management, six-speed manual transmission, independent front suspension with McPherson struts, Bilstein coil-over dampers, and an adjustable anti-roll bar, independent rear suspension with semi-trailing arms, Bilstein coil-over dampers, and an adjustable anti-roll bar, and four-wheel servo-assisted disc brakes.
 Wheelbase: 89.4 in.